Updated: Aug 18

 Partner up with that person in a joint venture scenario and provide the funds in exchange for a return on your investment.
-Often times, you'll see the return based on a payback of the initial investment with any remaining profits being split according to an agreed upon split based on what is worked out before putting up the money.
+Often times, you'll see the return based on payback of the initial investment with any remaining profits being split according to an agreed-upon split based on what is worked out before putting up the money.

 If the property rehab goes smoothly and the property sells within a reasonable amount of time, you will have your initial investment and hopefully a large percentage chunk more in your bank account in just a few months.

 This option is riskier than investing in a REIT and involves some more active aspects such as connecting with a partner and hashing out joint venture details, not to mention putting up your own money to make the project happen.
 Understandably, the returns are also expected to be higher on these investments.
 Most investors that I cross paths with who participate in this shoot for at least 30% returns on top of their initial investment.
 If they can turn the property and have it sold quick enough, it works out well for everybody.

 If you have time and energy but lack the capital required to pull off investing in real estate right away, consider investing your sweat equity and being the hands-on aspect of someone else's capital investment.